aselshall/eds/L/L1/Install_python.md

 ## Install jupyterlab
 Follow these instructions for installing jupyter lab: https://jupyter.org/install

-Jupyter Lab is an open-source interactive development environment that facilitates data science and scientific computing in Python through a web-based interface

 ## Create jupyterlab shortcut
 Right click the windows screen: `New` > `Shortcut`